 - Accounting practices, internal accounting controls or auditing matters and procedures;

-- · Theft or fraud of any amount;
+- Theft or fraud of any amount;

-- · Insider trading;
+- Insider trading;

 - Performance and execution of contracts;

-- Conflicts of interest:
+- Conflicts of interest;

-- · Violations of securities and antitrust laws; and
+- Violations of securities and antitrust laws; and

 - Violations of the Foreign Corrupt Practices Act.

-Any stockholder, employee or interested party may call the following toll-free number to submit a report: 1-800-625-1731.
+Any stockholder, employee or interested party can call the following toll-free number to submit a report.

 The number is operational 24 hours a day, seven days a week.